piyushsachdeva/10weeksofcloudops/Week8/README.md

 ### Peaky Blinders API

 An API for my favorite TV Show, the Peaky Blinders.
-This was built as FastAPI in Python but you can convert it into a Serverless Lambda API.
-It has different endpoint that you can send GET requests to get show data like:
+This was built as FastAPI in Python, but you can convert it into a Serverless Lambda API.
+It has a different endpoint that you can send GET requests to show data like:

 - Cast
 - Seasons